 If you’re going full cheapo and don’t want to pay a table charge…

-While Honey Honey and JAM Akihabara both serve food that is still considered overpriced (680 yen for 5 tiny spring rolls at Honey Honey, for instance), they’re already reasonable for a maid cafe, as they don’t impose a table charge.
+While Honey Honey and JAM Akihabara both serve food that is still considered overpriced (¥680 for five tiny spring rolls at Honey Honey, for instance), they’re reasonable for a maid cafe as they don’t impose a table charge.
 JAM Akihabara has a large menu—it claims to have over 300 menu items.
 Both cafes also hold events every so often.